-- The legal spouse of the Subscriber.
-A legal spouse means the same-sex or opposite-sex spouse of the Subscriber who has entered into a legally valid marriage or civil union in a jurisdiction where such marriage or civil union is legal. - 2) A child (including an adopted child) of the Subscriber or spouse of the Subscriber until the end of the month in which the child turns 26. - 3) A child (including an adopted child) of the Subscriber or spouse of the Subscriber, age 26 years or older who meets each of the following requirements: (a) is currently disabled; (b) lives either with the Subscriber or spouse, in a licensed institution, or a group home; and (c) remains financially dependent on the Subscriber. - 4) An unmarried child up to the age of 19 years for whom the Subscriber or Subscriber's spouse is the court appointed legal guardian.
-Proof of guardianship must be submitted to us prior to enrollment.

-5) The unmarried child of an enrolled Dependent child of the Subscriber (or the Subscriber's enrolled spouse) until (1) the child's parent is no longer an eligible Dependent, or (2) the child reaches age 19, whichever occurs first.
+- 1) The legal spouse of the Subscriber.
+A legal spouse means the same-sex or opposite-sex spouse of the Subscriber who has entered into a legally valid marriage or civil union in a jurisdiction where such marriage or civil union is legal. - 2) A child (including an adopted child) of the Subscriber or spouse of the Subscriber until the end of the month in which the child turns 26 or, if coverage is purchased through the Massachusetts Health Connector, until the end of the plan year in which the child turns 26. - 3) A child (including an adopted child) of the Subscriber or spouse of the Subscriber, age 26 years or older who meets each of the following requirements: (a) is currently disabled; (b) lives either with the Subscriber or spouse, in a licensed institution, or a group home; and (c) remains financially dependent on the Subscriber. - 4) An unmarried child up to the age of 19 years for whom the Subscriber or Subscriber's spouse is the court appointed legal guardian.
+Proof of guardianship must be submitted to us prior to enrollment. - 5) The unmarried child of an enrolled Dependent child of the Subscriber (or the Subscriber's enrolled spouse) until (1) the child's parent is no longer an eligible Dependent, or (2) the child reaches age 19, whichever occurs first.
 There is no coverage under this paragraph unless the enrolled Dependent parent has legal custody of the child.